Afan Forest Park - Glyncorrwg Mountain Bike Centre, near Port Talbot

 For details of public transport visit the Traveline Cymru website.

-Car parking is in a small layby near the forest entrance.
+Car parking is in a small layby at the woodland entrance.

 Overnight parking is not permitted.